gcross/LogicGrowsOnTrees/TUTORIAL.md

 )
 ```

-Whereas previously the controller just set the number of workers and then quit,
+Whereas previously the controller just set the number of workers and quit, it
-now it instead waits for the user to press enter;  if the user does so, then
+now instead waits for the user to press enter, and if the user does so, then the
-the controller tells the supervisor that it should perform a progress update ---
+controller tells the supervisor that it should perform a progress update ---
 that is, that it should contact all the workers and fetch their current results
 and checkpoints --- and then finally it tells the supervisor to abort.

-Next, note that main function is a loop:
+Next, note that the `main` function is a loop:

 ```haskell
 main = setNumCapabilities 2 >> go mempty